-So, why should flooring installers and inspectors use moisture meters for wood flooring?
+Why should flooring installers and inspectors use moisture meters for wood flooring?

-Because of Moisture-Related Issues That Can Happen
+Moisture-Related Issues That Can Occur:

 - Excess Moisture Can Cause